Best Practices for eCommerce API Payments

-Be Cautious of Requests for Immediate or Expedited Delivery
+Be Cautious of Requests for Immediate or Expedited Shipping

-Additionally, you can check to see if the delivery address is a private address.
-Mail drop locations such as UPS stores, and freight forwarders, are commonly associated with fraud and we do not recommend delivering to them.
+Additionally, you can check to see if the shipping address is a private address.
+Mail drop locations such as UPS stores, and freight forwarders, are commonly associated with fraud and we do not recommend shipping to them.

 Be Cautious of Large Orders for Expensive or Rarely Purchased Items

 If the order seems out of the ordinary or too good to be true, you may want to request additional information from the buyer about their order.

-Double-Check the Billing Address with the Delivery Address
+Double Check the Billing Address with the Shipping Address

 If the addresses are not near each other or are in a different county or country, it may be an indication that your customer is not the cardholder.

 Provide Tracking Information and Delivery Confirmations

-If you’re delivering a product, make sure to keep the tracking information and a signed delivery receipt showing goods delivered to the cardholder’s billing address.
+If you’re shipping a product, make sure to keep the tracking information and a signed delivery receipt showing goods delivered to the cardholder’s billing address.